UMAprotocol/docs/docs/synthetic-tokens/known-issues.md

 Below is a list of known limitation and attack vectors affecting `ExpiringMultiparty.sol`, the contract used to create synthetic tokens.

 Note that the financial contract template has an emergency shutdown feature that prematurely expires the contract.
-This can only be triggered by a vote approved by UMA token holders.
+This can only be triggered by a vote approved by UMA tokenholders.
 Emergency shutdown prematurely expires the contract and the final resolution depends on a DVM price, which could take 2-4 days to arrive.

 ## Issues affecting incentives to liquidate: